ideasawakened/ideasawakened.github.io/_posts/2025-08-18-embarcadero-job-hub.md

 description: 'Embarcadero Job Hub connects Delphi developers and employers, offering a central place to find jobs, post opportunities, and grow the Delphi community.'
 ---

-There’s a new resource available for the Delphi community from Embarcadero – the [Job Hub](https://www.embarcadero.com/resources/development-jobs) offers features for Employers and Developers.
+There's a new resource available for the Delphi community from Embarcadero - the [Job Hub](https://www.embarcadero.com/resources/development-jobs) offers features for Employers and Developers.

 ## Employers - Find Delphi Developers